frieda-bldn/Portfolio/README.md

 My python experience started with acquisition of knowledge about basic concepts like lists, dictionaries, for loops and conditionals.
 The integration of pandas DataFrames made coding a little more complex for the first time.
-Here is an example of my work with pandas DataFrames.
+Here is an example of my work with pandas DataFrames. (# still coming)

 #### 2) Visualization in Python